yunyunz/Career/README.md

 # Career
-I will up load and after last day of my FT job.
+This repositries will upload projects regarding web design, SQL design, and Java App.